What is dystonia treatment?

 Although there is no specific cure for dystonia, treatments focus on managing muscle contractions and the parts of the body that are being affected.
 Treatment options include medications, physical/speech therapy, surgery or some combination of the three.

-The Movement Disorders Center of the Northwell Health Neuroscience Institute improves lives by providing the most advanced treatments for a wide range of neurological movement disorders and diseases, including dystonia.
+The Movement Disorders Center of the Northwell Health Institute for Neurology and Neurosurgery improves lives by providing the most advanced treatments for a wide range of neurological movement disorders and diseases, including dystonia.
 Accurate diagnosis for dystonia is crucial since there can be symptoms that mimic other conditions.
 After an extensive assessment by our expert multidisciplinary team, we’ll discuss appropriate treatment options with you.

 Types of dystonia treatment